Kais3rP/react-text2speech/README.md

 ...

 <div ref={setNode}>Some text to be read here</div>
-{node && <AudioReader textContainer={node} />}
+{node && <TextReader textContainer={node} />}

 ```

-4. The `AudioReader` Component expects just the `textContainer` prop as required, you can pass two extra props though to tweak style and options:
+4. The `TextReader` Component expects just the `textContainer` prop as required, you can pass two extra props though to tweak style and options:

 ## API / Props